 Visualizing Phase Arrivals with Section Plots

 The timing of various wave paths through layers of the earth has been derived by accumulating statistics on decades of seismic events on thousands of seismometers in the public network.
 These paths known as phases can be plotted by expected arrival time vs distance around the Earth.
 They are coded by letters for the type of wave and the layer boundaries they interact with.
 A good reference is the USGS IASP91 Earthquake Travel Time Curves chart.
-The ISC Annual Director’s Report contains a similar scatterplot of shallow event travel times.
+The ISC Annual Director’s Report (2018 fig 9) contains a similar scatterplot of shallow event travel times.

 Tools have been built to make multiple seismic propagation models available for study.
 They typically reduce the complexity by assuming a spherical Earth without local variations.
 The InstaSeis toolkit provides a database of synthetic waveforms expected at a given source depth and distance.